 Remember, WWI soldiers occasionally used their e-tools as a frying pan when the situation called for it.
-If you’re a little short on camp utensils, you can take a page out of those vets’ book and use your e-tool as a frying pan or skillet.
+If you’re a little short on camp utensils, you can take a page out of those vets’ books and use your e-tool as a frying pan or skillet.
 To do that, just make sure the shovel is clean.
-Slather some oil onto the shovel, hold it over your campfire and cook some eggs or bacon on it, just like how you would on a normal frying pan.
+Slather some oil onto the shovel, hold it over your campfire, and cook some eggs or bacon on it, just like you would on a normal frying pan.

-Essential Gear For Your Car Kit
+Essential Gear for Your Car Kit

-All-around Entrenching Tool And Other Uses
+All-Around Entrenching Tool and Other Uses

 Resourcefulness is key for prepping, so use your e-tool for the following jobs: